Pediatric Transposition of the Great Arteries (TGA)

 At Children’s Health, we perform diagnostic tests using special imaging equipment designed with our smallest patients in mind.
 Learn more about the full spectrum of tests available from our cardiac imaging department.

-Treating Transposition of the Great Arteries
+How is Pediatric Transposition of the Great Arteries (TGA) treated?

 At Children’s Health, we deliver compassionate care that meets your child’s every need.
 From the moment your child is born, we are ready to deliver life-saving treatments.